 An honest exterior paint job starts with a walk-around.
 A professional painter walks every side of your home, notes the failing spots, checks for moisture damage, and writes a prep scope into the contract.
 That scope should include:

-Research from the Purdue University also points to moisture as a leading cause of exterior paint failure.
+Research from Purdue University also points to moisture as a leading cause of exterior paint failure.
 An experienced painter addresses moisture sources before opening a single can of topcoat.

 How to Tell If Your Painter Is Really Doing the Prep